SmartkomDev/GraftCore/README.md

 # GraftCore
 An Arduino core for Graft Module.
-This megaAVR-0 chip family offers lots of features and peripherals at an incredible price point.
+GraftCore is based on MegaCoreX
 # Table of contents